Contact Us

 B.A.,University of Wisconsin Milwaukee, Philosophy

-Dr. Michael Baltutis is an Associate Professor of Global Religions at the University of Wisconsin Oshkosh.
+Dr. Michael Baltutis is a Professor of Global Religions at the University of Wisconsin Oshkosh.
 He teaches Religious Ritual, Hinduism and Religion in South Asia.

 Anthropology